 Code-first may allow you to create APIs fast, but you can end up with more problems than that speedy process is worth.

-API-First and API Design-First: A Perfect Match
+API-First and API Design-First Approach: A Perfect Match

 Take PayPal, for example.
 Not long ago, PayPal went through an API-first transformation at scale, adopting an “APIs are products” mindset.
 The company implemented a strategy where developers create service contracts using OpenAPI and then build APIs following a design-first methodology as much as possible.